munificent/craftinginterpreters/book/chunks-of-bytecode.md

 time.

 The [LLVM][] project gives you some of this out of the box.
-If your compiler outputs LLVM's own special language, it will in turn compile that to native code for a plethora of architectures.
+If your compiler outputs LLVM's own special intermediate language, it in turn compiles that to native code for a plethora of architectures.

 [llvm]: https://llvm.org/